 According to economists, there will be 171 million jobs in the country in 2031.
 Yet, just 30% of them will be accessible to those without college degrees.

 LinkedIn’s data compilation showcases how the pandemic of COVID-19 has affected the business, cutting down jobs, and slowing hiring globally.
 The experts from the LinkedIn writing service report that the economic crisis forces the redundancy and great loss of working hours, making the jobs market in coming 2021 three times more competitive and tough compared to 2020.
 The potential solution for the workforce warranted by the challenging situation of the fallout is to seek out highly-rated positions and to train for a new occupation.

-The business network has analyzed the openings, posted on its platform, and pointed out the roles accessible without a degree with steady growth and attractive salary.
+Business network LinkedIn has analyzed the openings, posted on its platform, and pointed out the roles accessible without a degree with steady growth and attractive salary.
 Information technology, finance, and sales dominate the list of jobs where you need no formal education.
 Ready to make a career switch but still undecided what line to choose?
 LinkedIn’s survey of highly employable positions will be much helpful to consider the most in-demand jobs such as those on this website.

 1. Software Developers

 Projected growth for technical talent is largely driven by the increasing demand for mobile, health care, and computer security software.
 The remote developers can be hired around the globe and work from anywhere, saving time and costs for owners.
 Entry-level software developer’s salary starts from $88,492 on average, middle developers earn $100,975 and the experienced ones are paid $112,985 per year.
 The U.S. Bureau of Labor Statistics reports the growth of their earnings by 15% for the last 4 years.